camunda/connector-template-outbound/README.md

 This will create the following artifacts:

 - A thin JAR without dependencies.
-- An uber JAR containing all dependencies, potentially shaded to avoid classpath conflicts.
+- An fat JAR containing all dependencies, potentially shaded to avoid classpath conflicts.
 This will not include the SDK artifacts since those are in scope `provided` and will be brought along by the respective Connector Runtime executing the Connector.

 ### Shading dependencies